na-na-hi/renget/archive/LTSC.md

 -> ![install03](https://i.imgur.com/8OxjVDD.png) <-

 ### Install and debloat graphics card drivers
 Both **AMD** and **Nvidia** driver packages have increased tremendously in features and **telemetry** over the past years, but we don't want any of that on our system.
-Using tools like  [NvSlimmer](https://forums.guru3d.com/threads/nvslimmer-nvidia-driver-slimming-utility.423072/) for Nvidia and [Radeon Software Slimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer#readme) for AMD cards, we can seriously trim down the drivers to the bare minimum we need and remove all the phoning home.
+Using tools like  [NvCleanstall](https://www.techpowerup.com/nvcleanstall/) for Nvidia and [Radeon Software Slimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer#readme) for AMD cards, we can seriously trim down the drivers to the bare minimum we need and remove all the phoning home.

 **AMD:**
  - Disable all packages except for AMD Catalyst Settings and the drivers
  - Disable all Scheduled Tasks

 **Nvidia:**
- - Keep only the required packages **(bold)**
+ - Keep only the required display driver components
- - Enable drivers such as USB Type-C port
- - PhysX is not required in [current year]
+ - Depending on your needs keep PhysX, HD Audio via HDMI, Optimus (for laptops)
+ - Disable all types of telemetry
+ - Enable MSI (leave at default) and any patches

 Once installed launch their respective control panels and configure everything.
 You should disable their **background services** after so they don't run in the background doing nothing.